American WoodcockScolopax minor

 Incubation: The female alone incubates the eggs from 20 to 22 days.

-Fledging: The young leave the nest within hours of hatching, are able to fly in about 2 weeks, and independent in about 5 weeks.
+Fledging: The young leave the nest within hours of hatching, are able to fly in about 2 weeks, and are independent in about 5 weeks.

 Nest: The nest is a slight depression on the forest floor and the eggs are laid on dead leaves.

 Status in Tennessee: The American Woodcock is an uncommon statewide permanent resident.
-It is most common during spring and fall migration, rare in winter, and as a breeding bird it more common in the eastern two-thirds of the state.
+It is most common during spring and fall migration, rare in winter, and as a breeding bird it is more common in the eastern two-thirds of the state.

 The woodcock is a game species in Tennessee, requiring a TN Migratory Bird Permit.
 The hunting season is usually in November and early December.

 - The tip of the woodcock's bill is flexible and has sensory pits near the tip making it easier to catch earthworms.